• Skip to primary navigation

 You can get by with a less expensive madeleine pan if you are a beginner at madeleine baking.

-Start with a simple silicone madeleine mold by Lekue that makes perfect madeleines despite the cheap mold's price.
+Start with a simple silicone madeleine mold from Lekue that makes perfect madeleines despite its low price.

-If you want to make madeleines often and look for something durable that will last long enough, think about brands used by professional chefs.
+If you want to make madeleines often and are looking for something durable, consider brands used by professional chefs.

 The cost of madeleine molds will vary depending on which brand you buy.